raylib-extras/game-premake/README.md

     make

-This will build your game
+This will build your starting game template